brycewray/hugo-site/content/posts/2019/04/ec-static.md

 - **Performance**---Each and every instance of a "hit" requires action from the database, which simply can't be as fast as pulling up a static page.
 To paraphrase the great [Montgomery Scott](https://scifi.fandom.com/wiki/Montgomery_Scott), "Y' can't change the laws o' physics, Captain."
 - **Security**---The CMS database, like any other with at least some exposure to the web, can fall prey to things like [SQL injection](https://en.wikipedia.org/wiki/SQL_injection) exploits.
 In plain language, it's easier for nasty people to crack.

-Beyond that, a WordPress site almost always depends on multiple [plugins](https://ithemes.com/tutorials/what-are-wordpress-plugins/)---in some cases, [’way too high numbers thereof](https://wplift.com/how-many-wordpress-plugins)---which present their own performance penalties and, if not kept constantly updated, security risks.
+Beyond that, a WordPress site almost always depends on multiple [plugins](https://ithemes.com/tutorials/what-are-wordpress-plugins/)---in some cases, ['way too high numbers thereof](https://wplift.com/how-many-wordpress-plugins)---which present their own performance penalties and, if not kept constantly updated, security risks.
 Keep in mind that many plugins are the products of individual developers who, as you can understand, have Day Jobs and simply don't have the time or resources to maintain the plugins properly.
 (Worse still, many plugins have flat-out been abandoned by their developers but remain in use on countless WordPress sites, making those sites even more vulnerable.)

 WordPress sites attract the attention of nasty-intentioned people because fully [one third of the websites *in the world* are based on WordPress](https://w3techs.com/technologies/details/cm-wordpress/all/all).
 Having a WordPress site, especially when you have other options[^options], is like painting a big target on your back, or wearing a "KICK ME" sign on your behind, or---well, you get the idea.